dneprojects/habitron/developer_doc.md

 in [`CHANGELOG.md`](CHANGELOG.md) as concise one-liners; this file keeps the full rationale and implementation detail for each release.

+## v3.4.4b1

+### The mode selects of a Smart Controller follow its own group
+`Module.group` was right all along, and so was everything built on it:
+`HbtnMode` reads the value from `module.mode.value`, the name is `f"Group {self._module.group} ..."` and the write targets `set_group_mode(self._module.group, ...)`.
+It showed "Group 0" because the router really did report group 0 for every module -- the SMR carries one byte per module at a fixed offset, and it was zero throughout.

+Confirmed at the byte level rather than by reading: the same field on an installation where one module had just been moved to group 4 reads `[(22, 4)]` -- index 22, so bus address 23, exactly the module that was moved.
+Two candidate fields sit there, each 80 bytes behind its own count byte; the second one differs between installations too and is *not* the assignment.
+Worth recording, because it cost a false lead: `parse_router_definitions` is correct and was never the problem.

+What was wrong is that the entities existed at all for a module in group 0.
+Three selects per controller that repeat the router's three, and a day/night select that was filed as a diagnostic and disabled by default -- which made sense only while it could never say anything of its own.

+- `select.py`: the per-controller block is gated on `group != 0`.
+- `select.py`: `EntityCategory.DIAGNOSTIC` dropped from `HbtnSelectDaytimeMode`
+  -- it sat before the branch, so it applied to the router's select as well, while the alarm and group-mode selects never carried it.
+The two near-identical "hot fix" blocks that lifted a 0 to 1 collapse into one fallback; it has to stay, `DaytimeMode` starts at 1 and `DaytimeMode(0)` raises.
+- `__init__.py`: `_async_cleanup_group0_mode_entities`, next to
+  `_async_cleanup_stale_devices` and before the platforms are forwarded.
+The existing `_async_migrate_unique_ids` was considered and rejected: it removes only as a side effect of a rename whose target already exists, so on an installation without the router's selects it would rename the module's onto them instead of removing them.
+- `diagnostics.py`: `group` per module, so the next such question is one look.

 ## v3.4.3

 Stable for the 3.4.3b1-b7 line, unchanged.
 The split the line carried out --